Fairmount Bagel: History

-Fairmount Bagel was the first bagel bakery of its kind in Montreal.
-Isadore Shlafman, known as Grandfather Isadore, moved from Russia to Canada, and opened the bakery in 1919 – originally called the Montreal Bagel Bakery, located on Saint-Laurent Boulevard.
-In 1949, Grandfather Isadore moved from the Saint-Laurent location to a cottage on Fairmount Avenue.
-The location of the bakery was moved to the first floor of their home, and the family lives upstairs.
-The Shlafman family changed the name, in accompaniment to the new location, to “The Original Fairmount Bagel Bakery”.
-Since the opening, Fairmount Bagel has remained a family-run business.
-Grandfather Isadore passed the business down to his son Jack Shlafman, who then passed it to his son, Irwin Shlafman.
-The same methods are used to make the bagels – rolled by hand and baked in an old-fashioned wood-burning oven.

-Culture
+Bagels in Montreal

 Jewish immigrants from Eastern Europe, specifically Poland, introduced the Montreal bagel to North America.
-Originally, the “beugel” was a traditional gift, first, to the King of Poland, John III Sobieski, then more commonly to new mothers.
+Originally, the "beugel" was a traditional gift, first, to the King of Poland, John III Sobieski, then more commonly to new mothers.
 From here, the bagel ended up being sold in the city streets of Russia and was called "bublik".
 In the first half of the 20th century, after being brought to North America, these bagels were almost exclusively made and sold within the Montreal Jewish communities.
 In the 1970s, the Montreal bagel gained popularity on the other side of the Canadian border and were mass-produced to supply this demand.

+Fairmount Bakery

+Fairmount Bagel was the first bagel bakery of its kind in Montreal.
+Isadore Shlafman, known as Grandfather Isadore, moved from Russia to Canada, and opened the bakery – originally called the Montreal Bagel Bakery – in 1919 on Saint-Laurent Boulevard.
+In 1949, Isadore moved from the Saint-Laurent location to a cottage on Fairmount Avenue.
+The bakery was situated on the first floor and the family lived upstairs.
+The Shlafman family changed the name, to reflect the new location, to "The Original Fairmount Bagel Bakery".
+Since the opening, Fairmount Bagel has remained a family-run business.
+Grandfather Isadore passed the business down to his son Jack Shlafman, who then passed it to his son, Irwin Shlafman.

 Products

 Montreal-style bagels are smaller, less chewy, and sweeter than the New York style bagel.
 The former is also made with honey and malt syrup.
 The process of making this baked good consists of hand-rolling and then submerging the bagel dough in boiling water for roughly 3 minutes, then baking it in a wood-fired oven for 20 minutes.

 At Fairmount, sesame bagels make up 70 percent of their sales.
 Nonetheless, the company has a range of fresh products.
-The store sells several “schmears”, such as tubs of cream cheese, for customers to apply to their bagels.
+The store sells several "schmears", such as tubs of cream cheese, for customers to apply to their bagels.